 It can be expensive to purchase fresh foods year round, and that’s why I love having a pantry, or “cantry” (can + pantry) at my disposal; I know I’ll always have some backup fruits and veggies on hand for when the farmer’s market finally closes up shop for the season (any day now, right?!).
 Getting my kids to eat certain foods is usually only successful if I offer it to them regularly, so having a canned version of their beloved summer peaches, plums or corn means they’ll keep eating those nutritious foods routinely.
+I love to vacuum seal all the fruits and food, read about vacuum sealer benefits and reviews, you will be amazed how good these are.
 Thankfully, canned produce is canned within hours of being harvested, preserving their nutrients and health benefits naturally until they make their way to your dinner table.
 Canned goods are a great option for giving your family healthy foods any time of year.

 Now, I’m not saying I never give up on dinner altogether and just take the kids somewhere fast and easy, but I am saying that when I take the time to look over my food storage, I’m better able to avoid those last-minute stops where I end up spending more money on less healthy food options just so I can get my family fed faster.
 Canned goods can be an equally convenient way to feed the family, with the added bonus of being more healthy and less expensive than eating out.
 And it’s less stressful than dragging the kids somewhere and being stuck in a line to order food, am I right or AM I RIGHT?